sphecialG/Team-DUT-hackathon/README.md

 Team-DUT-hackathon
 ==================

-Repository for everything that the DUT hackathon tema works on
+Repository for everything that I am working/have worked on